SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 # AV1 reconstruction conformance fixtures

 These fixtures provide independent reference output for AV1 reconstruction and AVIF presentation tests.
 ImageSharp output is compared exactly with the retained native YUV planes and presented PNG files; the tests do not use a tolerance.
+Native fixtures remain beside their inputs here, while the PNG files use the repository reference-output naming contract under `tests/Images/External/ReferenceOutput/Av1ReconstructionConformanceTests`.

 ## Provenance